Debt Management Plan UK

 The first step is to complete a review of your monthly income and expenses budget.

 When adding up your income, you need to make sure you include all your types of income.
 This might include your wages, any benefits you get and or pension payments.
 Your expenses budget should list everything you need to spend your money on each month.
-However, you should not include payments towards the debts you intend to put into your DMP.
+However, you should not include payments towards the debts you intend to put into your Debt Management Plan UK.

 Then you take away your total monthly expenses from your total income.
 The amount you are left with is called your surplus (or disposable) income.
 This is the amount you can afford to pay into your debt management plan.